I194/I194/README.md

 #### My last global open-source/pet project

 It's named PMTools.
-I created it in last two years - it's an app for paleomagnetism data analysis and visualization.
-App in production and active use by scientists from May 2022.
-Here  it's [repo](https://github.com/I194/PMTools_2.0) and [website](https://pmtools.ru/).
+I created it in last two years and it's an app for paleomagnetic data analysis and visualization.
+App in production and in active use by scientists from May 2022.
+Here  PMTools [repo](https://github.com/I194/PMTools_2.0) and [website](https://pmtools.ru/).
 You can also find the beta version of this app [here](https://github.com/I194/PMTools).

 #### My technology stack: